 It wouldn’t be a trip to the Eastern Shore without waterfront orange crushes and blue crabs, so why not dive right in with both.
 At trusty boater bar Foxy’s Harbor Grille (125 Mulberry Street), order the fresh-squeezed seaside staple by the bucket and Chesapeake’s star crustacean all kinds of ways (crab cakes, soup, sandwiches, and chilled claws).
 For the ultimate crab-cracking, Old Bay-blasted experience, decades-old seafood house The Crab Claw (304 Burns Street) is the move.
 Trays topped with steamed crab stay in season here through October.
 To quench post-picking cravings for beer, head to local pioneer Eastern Shore Brewing (605 South Talbot Street) to sample its award-winning St. Michaels Amber Ale flagship in an old-world setting.
 Sip and stay on its gravel-lined patio or grab a growler and take the party to-go.

-The heart of St. Michaels upped its laid-back luxury game last summer with the anticipated arrival of the Wildset — a stylish, 34-room boutique hotel where a check-in desk doubles as a hip cafe with Ceremony espresso drinks scribbled on a big brown paper roll next to a well-curated sundry shop.
+The heart of St. Michaels upped its laid-back luxury game in summer 2021 with the anticipated arrival of the Wildset — a stylish, 34-room boutique hotel where a check-in desk doubles as a hip cafe with Ceremony espresso drinks scribbled on a big brown paper roll next to a well-curated sundry shop.
 Settle into the nautical-chic sanctuary fit for Vogue by flicking on a matte fireplace and relaxing on a private balcony or porch with a read from the room.
 Complimentary guest perks include custom bikes to roam around town and an abundant breakfast spread full of fresh pastries, coffee, and yogurt.
 The manicured grounds will soon grow with a pool.
 For now, lounge around a stone-framed fire pit at twilight to toast s’mores.
 209 Talbot Street

 Other options: For an elegant harborside bed-and-breakfast with antiques-filled rooms, consider the restored Hambleton Inn (202 Cherry Street).
 And for the ultimate overnight splurge, there’s the luxe Inn at Perry Cabin.
 Made famous by the movie Wedding Crashers, the postcard-perfect resort is home to special-occasion spot Stars Restaurant (308 Watkins Lane).